thaixuandang/ronin-documentation/docs/CONTRIBUTING.md

   requirements," "Request parameters," and "Responses."
 The format  might be different for each section—"General requirements" might be a list, while "Request parameters" and "Responses" are tables.
-* Use the "don't repeat yourself" (DRY) method and re-use content if it's written for the same audience, and it fits within your reference topic without modification.
+* Use the "don't repeat yourself" (DRY) method and reuse content if it's written for the same audience, and it fits within your reference topic without modification.
 * For consistency in longer reference pages, consider using H2 headers for each